KYDronePilot/TSPGenetic/README.md

 This algorithm uses the order crossover method of reproduction where a certain contiguous subset ("pick") of cities is kept the same while the rest are pulled from the other chromosome with which it is reproducing.

-The initial presentation of the problem suggested forming a weighted pie chart of each chromosome (tour) based on how short the tour was and randomly selecting chromosomes for reproduction from it.
+The initial presentation of the problem suggested forming a pseudo weighted pie chart of each chromosome (tour) based on the inverse of how short the tour was and randomly selecting chromosomes for reproduction from it.
 This method did not appear to converge at all, so it was abandoned in favor of only letting the top 50% of each generation reproduce.
 This method of selection worked much better.

 ## Requirements
-### System Requirements
+#### Major
  * Python 3 (only tested on 3.6 and 3.7)
-### Python Packages (`pip install ...`)
+#### Python Packages (`pip3 install ...`)
  * matplotlib
  * prettytable